cs320-wisc/f21/p2/README.md

 Here, the result should be `0.4112`.
 The decision tree is exhibiting major bias with respect to Black and African American applicants, with race being a deciding factor 41% of the time.

+If you get the wrong number from the tester, it can be difficult to determine which loan classification(s) happened differently, leading to your result.
+The JSON files in the `testBias` directory show the loans before and after modification along the correct prediction results before/after when the `testBias` test runs.
+If you're getting a slightly wrong number, consider adding debug prints/output to compare your predictions with these on a loan-by-loan basis.

 ## Conclusion